All the Danish chairs at the Designmuseum Danmark

 The design of the chair in the 20th century

-Perhaps that statement was a bit too extreme; yet, chairs are certainly among the most complex types of furniture because, more than others, their design requires to solve ergonomic, technical and structural issues.
+Perhaps that statement was a bit too extreme; yet, chairs are certainly among the most complex types of furniture because, more than others, their design requires solving ergonomic, technical, and structural issues.

 That’s why we could somewhat tell the history of industrial design through the evolution of chairs from the mid-19th century to the end of the 20th century.